Constitution of Mexico: Importance

 Its innovations were in expanding the Mexican state's power into the realms of economic nationalism, political nationalism, protection of workers' rights, and acknowledgment of peasants' rights to land.
 In the assessment of E.V.
 Niemeyer, "In contrast with the reformers of 1857, who first wrote a constitution and then defended it liberal principles on the battlefield, the early twentieth-century revolutionaries fought first and then wrote a new constitution of the land, the Constitution of 1917.
 In a real sense this document legalized the Mexican Revolution."

 The Constitution is a living document, which has been amended a number of times.
 As with the earlier Constitutions, the enforcement of Constitution of 1917 has varied over the years.
 The Constitution of 1857 had strong anticlerical articles, but under Díaz the Catholic Church had regained much of its economic power, since he did not enforce the constitutional provisions.
 The anticlerical articles of the 1917 Constitution were not enforced vigorously until Plutarco Elías Calles became president in 1924, sparking the Cristero War.
 In the 1990s, President Carlos Salinas de Gortari called for amending the Constitution as Mexico sought to join the North American Free Trade Agreement with the U.S. and Canada.
 Anticlerical articles were amended as was Article 27 empowering the state over natural resources.

 Further amendments

 Amendments on presidential terms

 The constitution was amended in 1926 to allow presidential re-elections as long as the president did not serve consecutive terms.
 This amendment allowed former president Álvaro Obregón to run for the presidency in 1928, an election he won, but he was assassinated before taking office.
 The amendment was repealed in 1934.

-The Constitution was amended in 1927 to extend the president's term for four years to six years.
+The Constitution was amended in 1927 to extend the president's term from four years to six years.
 President Lázaro Cárdenas was the first to serve out a full six-year term, beginning in 1934 and stepping down from power in 1940.